didierfranc/sixtyfour/README.md

 # sixtyfour
-Convert images to base64 and store it easier in your database
+Convert images to base64 client side and store it easier in your database

 ## Usage